trinodb/trino/docs/src/main/sphinx/sql/match-recognize.rst

 It is also required that all column references and all ``classifier`` calls inside a pattern navigation function are consistent in referred pattern variables.
-They must all refer either to the same primary variable, the same union variable, or to the implicit universal patter variable.
+They must all refer either to the same primary variable, the same union variable, or to the implicit universal pattern variable.
 The following examples are correct::

     LAST(CLASSIFIER() = 'A' OR totalprice > 10) /* universal pattern variable */